When Do Babies Start Teething?

 Snap as many pictures of baby’s adorable gummy grin while you still can.
-His little teeth will crop up in the blink of an eye—and you’ll sure know when it happens.
+Those little teeth will crop up in the blink of an eye—and you’ll sure know when it happens.
 Teething can be pretty uncomfortable for babies, and they’ll express it the only way they know how—by fussing and crying and not sleeping.

 If baby is showing signs of fussiness, you may start wondering if the time for teething has arrived.
 So when do babies start teething?
 The truth is, every baby is unique.
-Still, there’s a general time frame—plus a few important things that all moms should know to make the process easier.
+Still, there’s a general time frame—plus a few important things that all parents should know to make the process easier.

 Genetics play a significant role in determining teething age, says Jeffrey Bourne, MD, a pediatrician at Providence Saint John’s Health Center in Santa Monica, California.
 “It tends to run in families,” he says.
 “Some families have teeth that come in early, some not until later.”

 During the teething process, the tooth pushes up through the bone and then the gumline.
 It’s no wonder it hurts!
-So the answer to “When do babies start teething?” for your child is most likely when you start spotting a combination of the telltale signs of teething.
+So the answer to “when do babies start teething?” for your child is most likely when you start spotting a combination of the telltale signs of teething.
 When babies start teething, they may have the following symptoms:

-- Low-grade fever under 101 degrees F
+- low-grade fever under 101 degrees F

 - trouble sleeping